 Putting them at the bottom of the post is also acceptable:

 As long as it’s not done in a way to conceal or detract from the audience’s awareness of your relationship and expected rewards with the links, where you make your disclosure is up to you.
+Here’s an in-depth guide on how to write the perfect affiliate disclosures.

 Now, here’s the really good news about affiliate blogging: the profits from this part-time venture can be sizeable.